 This information is provided for educational and awareness purposes.
 Please note that CUNY procedures and standards differ from those of criminal law.
-These definitions differ from those used for reporting pursuant to the Clery Act.
+These definitions are also different than the definitions used for reporting pursuant to the Clery Act.

 Sexual Assault